Bulgars: Social structure

-The ruler title in Bulgar inscriptions was khan/kana.
+The Anastasius Bibliothecarius listed Bulgarian legates at the Council at Constantinople in 869–870.
+They were mentioned as Stasis, Cerbula, Sundica (vagantur=bagatur), Vestranna (iltabare), Praestizisunas (campsis), and Alexius Hunno (sampsi).
+The ruler title in Bulgar inscriptions was khan or kanasubigi.
 A counterpart of the Greek phrase ὁ ἐκ Θεοῦ ἄρχων (ho ek Theou archon) was also common in Bulgar inscriptions.
 The kavhan was the second most important title in the realm, seemingly chief official.
 Some Bulgar inscriptions, written in Greek and later in Slavonic, refer to the Bulgarian rulers respectively with the Greek title archon, or the Slavic titles knyaz and tsar.

 There are several possible interpretations for the ruler title, kana sybigi, mentioned in six inscriptions by the Khan Omurtag and two by Malamir.
 Among the proposed translations for sybigi or subigi are "lord of the army", from the reconstructed Turkic phrase syu-beg (army master) paralleling the attested Orkhon Turkic syubashi.
 Runciman and J. B. Bury considered ubige or uvege to be related to the Cuman-Turkic öweghü (high, glorious); "bright, luminous, heavenly"; and more recently "(ruler) from God", from the Indo-European *su- and baga-, i.e. *su-baga.
-Florin Curta noted the resemblance in the use of the kana sybigi with the Byzantine name and title basileus.

-Members of the upper social class bore the title boila (later boyar).
+Florin Curta noted the resemblance in the use of the kana sybigi with the Byzantine name and title basileus.Members of the upper social class bore the title boila (later boyar).
 The nobility was divided onto small and great boilas.
 In the 10th century, there were three classes of boyars: the six great boilas, the outer boilas, and the inner boilas, while in the mid-9th century there were twelve great boyars.
 The great boilas occupied military and administrative offices in the state, as well the council where they gathered for decisions on important matters of state.Bagaïns were the lesser class of the nobility, probably a military class which also participated in the council.
 The title bagatur, once as bogotor, is found in several instances within the inscriptions.
 It derives from Turkish bagadur (hero) and was a high military rank.
 The Bulgarian military commander who was defeated by the Croats in the Battle of the Bosnian Highlands (926) was called Alogobotur, which is actually a title comprised by alo (considered Turkic alp, alyp; chief) and bagatur.